 Have extra yarn you want to donate?
 We'll take your yarn!

 An informal knitting gathering.
 Knitters of all skill levels are welcome.
 If you would like to learn to knit, our staff will be happy to teach you the basics.

 This group creates quilts in honor of veterans who have served their country.
 These quilts are then given to selected veterans to cherish.
 All levels of quilting ability are welcome.
-Check out further information on the Quilts of Valor page.
+Check out further information on the Quilts for Veterans page.

 A staff member from the Council will be on hand each month to answer questions regarding services or for appropriate referrals.
 No appointment is necessary.
 In the event of inclement weather the event will be cancelled for that time.

 19649 Linwood Rd.